piotr-machura/server-setup/README.md

 [#Mail server administration](#mail-server-administration).

 ## First launch
-All of the following steps are accomplished using the `./admin.sh` script provided in the associated [GitHub](https://github.com/piotr-machura/personal-server/) repository.
+All of the following steps are accomplished using the provided `./admin.sh` script.
 Edit the `DOMAIN` variable and use `chmod + x ./admin.sh` followed by `./admin.sh -h` to view all the available options.

 To make sure our host machine is ready for launch run `./admin.sh -i`.
 The flag assumes the host system is running CentOS (it uses `firewall-cmd` and `dnf`), comment that section to configure your firewall and install